LinkedIn-Crawler/Crawler/readme.md

 This Software requires you to provide your LinkedIn Credentials.

-# Please update your Linked in username and Linked in Password in the parameters.py File.
+# Update your LinkedIn username and Password in the parameters.py file.

 # This Project includes 3 functionalities: